Organize Your Research

 - Prepare notes that highlight the salient points of your talk.

 - Practice the delivery of your talk, along with your slide sequence.
 Be sure your talk fits the time allotted.

 - Use simple sentences.
 Avoid jargon, highly specialized vocabulary, and unfamiliar abbreviations.

 - Think about questions you might be asked, and prepare your answers.
 Be mindful of the limited time for Q&A.

 - Audiovisuals should amplify your talk, not duplicate it.

 - Optimally display your work—don't use words if a picture conveys it more clearly (graphs, tables, charts, etc.).

 - Use line graphs to show trends; bar graphs to compare magnitudes; pie graphs to demonstrate relative portions of a whole.

 - Make sure your supporting audiovisuals are concise, uncluttered, and easily read from a distance.
 We recommend that you use a font of at least eighteen points or larger.
 This is especially important in presentations to a virtual audience because screen sizes vary by user.

 - Read Logistics for Oral Presenters for a list of provided AV equipment and its use.

 - Request special AV equipment early or it may not be available.
 You will have to pay for special equipment.

 Be Prepared at the Meeting

-- Check the online program to see if there are any changes in your session.
+- Check the online program of APS Meetings mobile app to see if there are any changes in your session.